jfnavarro/st_viewer/README.md

 ###### OSX
 * Download and install Qt open source from : http://qt-project.org/downloads

+* Download and extract QCustomplot sources from http://qcustomplot.com/ (Remeber to tell CMake where QCustomplot is using CMAKE_PREFIX_PATH

 * Issue the following to install the necessary dependencies:
-  E.x (Assuming MacPorts is installed, otherwise http://www.macports.org/install.php)
+  E.x (Assuming MacPorts is installed, alternatively you can build them from the source or use another package manager)

         sudo port install xcode cmake git